w3c/wai-curricula/content/content-author/plain-language.md

 Courses based on this module should:

 * demonstrate how people with disabilities rely on clear, easy to understand, and easy to read content
-* explain how some accessibility requirements relate to clear content
+* explain how clear, easy to understand, and easy to read content benefits accessibility

 ## Learning Outcomes for Module